 Looking for a different pasta shape to make with sweet potato?
 These little sweet potato gnocchi pillows have ridges that capture your favorite tomato-based sauce, and they're fun to make.

-One of the tricks to making homemade gnocchi is shaping the dumplings to form a dimple and (ideally) those little ridges.
-We’ve tried several methods.
+One of the tricks to making homemade gnocchi pasta is shaping the dumplings to form a dimple and (ideally) those little ridges.
+We've tried several methods.
 Initially Chef Iggy just rolled the dumpling across a cutting board, pressing with his thumb to make the dimple.
 This works pretty well, but it makes a plain dumpling.
 No cute little ridges across the back.

 Next he tried rolling the dumpling across the back of a fork.
-This does make ridges, although the fork is sometimes narrower than the dumpling, so it leaves plain edges on the dumpling.
-Forks also don’t make as many ridges as traditional gnocchi have.
-We got to the point where we were making a lot of gnocchi.
+This does make ridges, although the fork is sometimes narrower than the dumpling, so it leaves plain edges on the pasta.
+Forks also don't make as many ridges as traditional gnocchi have.
+We got to the point where we were making a lot of sweet potato gnocchi.
 I finally bought an inexpensive gnocchi board like this one.

 It's worth it!
 Although we don't use the board for anything but gnocchi, making the perfect dumplings is a snap.
 See the video (below) for the technique.

 Sweet Potato Gnocchi Pasta